 One and a half billion people store their most precious memories in Google Photos.
 Google is very clear about their `deal’ with you.
 The terms of service state that Google can “host, reproduce, distribute, communicate and use your content.”
 Your photos may be yours, but they are theirs, too.

-On the surface, the cloud is attractive for photo storage.
-Google won’t crash and your photos are backed up all the time.
-The World Wide Web means you can access those photos wherever you have internet connection.
+On the surface, the Cloud is attractive for photo storage.
+Google won’t crash, and your photos are always backed up.
+The World Wide Web means you can access those photos wherever you have an internet connection.
 It all sounds and even is good.
 But is it really as good as it sounds?

-The ability to connect with your photos anywhere is great, until you are in a place with poor or no internet connection.
-For example, as you fly across the Pacific and want to show family photos with the person next to you . . . you can’t because there’s no Internet.
+Connecting with your photos anywhere is great until you are in a place with poor or no internet connection.
+For example, as you fly across the Pacific and want to show family photos with the person next to you . . . you can’t because there’s no internet.

-Along with the cloud crashes, another big news headline in June was that Google Photos is now charging a fee for storage that had so far been free.
-After promising unlimited storage, suddenly “unlimited” means 15GB.
-This is less storage than on even the smallest phone and the smallest SD card.
+Along with the Cloud crashes, another big news headline in June was that Google Photos is now charging a fee for storage that had so far been free.
+After promising unlimited storage, suddenly, “unlimited” means 15GB.
+This is less storage than on the smallest phone and SD card.

 A better way: Store your photos on your own devices